Vegan Egg Roll in a Bowl (1-Pan Recipe) - Earth to Veg

 Vegan Egg Roll in a Bowl (1-Pan Recipe)

-What’s vegan egg roll in a bowl?
+What’s Vegan Egg Roll in a Bowl?
 Well, you know the savoury filling inside a Chinese egg roll?
 Use the same ingredients, but instead of rolling them up and deep-frying, turn them into a dish in its own right.
 And now I’ve veganized it.
-Traditional egg rolls are time-consuming if you want to make them at home, but this stir fried version satisfies all the same flavour cravings in under 45 minutes.
+Traditional egg rolls are time-consuming to make, but this stir fried version satisfies all the same flavour cravings in under 45 minutes.

 vegan egg roll in a bowl